juaneloDev/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ![The 2D Renderer Data Asset property settings](Images/2D/2dRendererData_properties.png)

-The __2D Renderer Data__ Asset contains the settings that affect the way Light is applied to lit Sprites.
+The __2D Renderer Data__ Asset contains the settings that affect the way __2D Lights__ are applied to lit Sprites.
 You can set the way Lights emulate HDR lighting with the [HDR Emulation Scale](HDREmulationScale), or customize your own [Light Blend Styles](LightBlendStyles).
+Refer to their respective pages for more information about their properties and options.

 ## Use Depth/Stencil Buffer